 b) the SLA;

 c) the Security Provisions;

 d) the Personal Data Processing Provisions;

 e) the Documentation;

-f) the applicable fully executed Order Forms and/or Implementation SOWs; and
+f) the applicable fully executed Work Order; and

 a) follow Supplier’s instructions and in accordance with the Documentation for access to the Tenant and use of the Software;

 b) ensure that the Tenant is accessed and the Application Services are used properly by Users in accordance with Supplier’s instructions and the Documentation;